cmoscardi/cmoscardi.github.io/_posts/2024-10-03-digitizing-us-statistical-abstracts.markdown

 }
 </style>

 Several years ago, a friend working on his PhD asked if I could help digitize the [Statistical Abstracts of the United States](https://www.census.gov/library/publications/time-series/statistical_abstracts.html) in order to spare him the hassle of going through these documents page-by-page.
-These abstracts are a historical Census Bureau dataset that includes many interesting things, like how many chickens were in the United States in 1920 (the Chicken Census is now conducted and published by USDA).
+These abstracts are a historical Census Bureau dataset that includes many interesting things, like how many chickens were in the United States in 1920.
 If you want to know, there were ~360 million chickens in the United States in 1920.
+(The Chicken Census is now conducted and published by USDA.)

 Here's what they look like: